Fantasy Points Logo - Wordmark

 FLEX Plays

-Devin Singletary and Tyrone Tracy – Singletary missed Week 5 while nursing a groin injury.
+Tyrone Tracy – Singletary missed Week 5 while nursing a groin injury.
 He has been playing extremely well in his own right this season, but the rookie RB Tyrone Tracy just put some runs on tape that can’t be put back in the bottle.
 This backfield will likely trend towards more of a committee split moving forward after Tracy just broke out for a strong 18/129 (7.2 YPC) on the ground against Seattle.
-We’ve been high on Tracy all year and weren’t surprised that he balled out when given this opportunity.
+I’ve been high on Tracy all year and wasn’t surprised that he balled out when given this opportunity.
 Singletary is downgraded as a result.
-The Giants get another great matchup in Week 6 against the Bengals leaky run defense.
+Tracy gets a great matchup in Week 6 against the Bengals leaky run defense.

 Stream ‘Em